readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 Project opt out options include:

-* Supporting us `financially <https://readthedocs.org/accounts/gold/subscription/?>`_ with Read the Docs Gold.
+* Supporting us `financially <https://readthedocs.org/accounts/gold/subscription/>`_ by becoming a Gold Member.
   This will disable all ads from showing on your project's documentation.
 * Supporting us with `your time <http://docs.readthedocs.org/en/latest/contribute.html?>`_ by contributing to the project.
 * Moving to our `paid product <https://readthedocs.com/pricing/?>`_ over at readthedocs.com.
 * Opting out without doing any of the above.
 This will make us a little sad, but we understand not everyone has the means to contribute back.